quantumgardener/qg.blog/content/notes/Mediabank.md

 ![[imatch-top-level-events.webp]]

-Events all have their own keyword category.
+Events all have their own category.
 Most are tagged `year - event` e.g.

 - Travel & Time Away
 	- 1995 - Melbourne Zoo